Azure-Samples/Sentinel-For-SAP-Community/README.md

 - You may need a SAP Cloud Connector instance deployed with line of sight to your SAP system in case of private networking.
 Install SAP Cloud Connector from [here](https://tools.hana.ondemand.com/#cloud) for free.

-## Getting Started 🛫
+### Getting Started 🛫

-- discover the provided scenarios below
-- deploy the provided integration flows to your SAP Cloud Integration tenant
+1. deploy the provided integration flows to your SAP Cloud Integration tenant:

 - Download or clone the repository to your local machine
-  - Import the integration flows into your SAP Cloud Integration tenant using the Web UI
+- Import the integration flows (zip packages) into your SAP Cloud Integration tenant using the Web UI
 - Configure the integration flows with your SAP system and Microsoft Sentinel workspace details as needed

-- provided feedback to the community by creating issues or pull requests
+1. provided feedback to the community by creating issues or pull requests

 ## Contributing 👩🏼‍🤝‍👨🏽